brendoncarroll/go-p2p/README.md

 This is the simplest possible multiplexing scheme, it does not support asking, and prepends an integer, encoded as a varint to the message.

 - **String Multiplexing**
 Another very simple multiplexing scheme.
-It does not support asking.
 It prepends a length prefixed string to the message.

 - **Dynamic Multiplexing**
 A service which multiplexes multiple logical swarms, over the same underlying transport swarm.